 Instead, it assumes a basic 0-degree angle for the tolerance zone, and the permissible variation is controlled by widening or tightening the two surfaces of the tolerance zone.
 The greater the distance between the zone’s two planes, the more error in parallelism it can accommodate.

 Axis parallelism, by contrast, creates a cylindrical tolerance zone.
 It may be used to maintain the axis of a feature such as a cylindrical pin parallel to a datum (such as a hole).

 Note that parallelism cannot control the location of the tolerance zone.
 It is only concerned with the orientation of the zone.
 That tolerance zone exists at the location of the surface or axis.

 Gaging and Measurement of Parallelism

-Refer to the Tolerance Zone diagrams above and you can tell pretty quickly how to sweep to measure Parallelism.
-Most of the time it’s easy just to place the datum on a surface plate and sweep the top with an indicator at constant height to measure Parallelism.
+Refer to the Tolerance Zone diagrams above and you can tell pretty quickly how to sweep to measure Parallelism tolerance.
+Most of the time it’s easy just to place the datum on a surface plate and sweep the top with an indicator at constant height to check Parallelism.

 - Parallelism must always have an associated datum feature.